Awards and Honors

 This scholarship is awarded to an undergraduate or postgraduate student who is majoring in elementary or secondary school teacher education.

 Our NSDAR awards multiple scholarships to students showing dedication to the pursuit of degrees in diverse disciplines including history, law, nursing, and education.
-More information about these scholarships can be found on the Scholarships page of the NSDAR website.
-Applications for the 2019-2020 school year will be accepted August 1, 2018 through February 15, 2019.
+More information about these scholarships can be found on the Scholarships page of the NSDAR Website.

 Speakers and Programs

-The Mount Rosa Chapter NSDAR, Colorado State Society NSDAR, and NSDAR have experienced speakers who offer excellent programs to other civic and service organizations.
+The Mount Rosa Chapter, Colorado State Society, and NSDAR have experienced speakers who offer excellent programs to other civic and service organizations.
 Some topics include American history, genealogy and lineage research, education, historic preservation, patriotism, and various programs on the Daughters of the American Revolution.

 Veteran and Active Duty Military Assistance